What does Elijah mean?

 Elijah has 20 more related variations via Elia, Elias, Elliot, Ellis, Ilya: Eelia, Eliasz, Elice, Eliott, Elis, Eljasz, Elli, Ellice, Elliott, Elliss, Ellyce, Elyas, Ilia, Ilie, Ilija, Ilja, Illya, Ilya, Ilyaas and Ilyas.

 Elijah has 1 feminine form: Ellis.

 Displayed below is the baby name popularity of Elijah for boys.
 Elijah reached its highest rank of #11 in the U.S. in 2014.
-(2014 Birth Statistics)
+(Top 1000 Birth Names Statistics, 2014)